jwuphysics/jwuphysics.github.io/_pages/research.md

   - /research.html
 ---

 I am interested in understanding how galaxies grow and evolve.
 My research program focuses on galaxy evolution in the context of their surroundings, ranging from low-mass satellite galaxies in the low-redshift universe to massive galaxies residing in enormous clusters.
-By using wide-area astronomical surveys, and simulation data, targeted multi-wavelength observations, and machine learning (ML) techniques, we can investigate the interplay of galaxies' internal physical processes and environmental effects.
+By using wide-area astronomical surveys, and simulation data, targeted multi-wavelength observations, and interpretable machine learning (ML) techniques, we can investigate the interplay of galaxies' internal physical processes and environmental effects.

+## Interpretable ML in Astrophysics

+Standard deep learning models are remarkably effective at predicting galaxy properties from images, but their internal workings often remain opaque.
+Learned features can be distributed across many neurons (superposition), and single neurons can represent multiple concepts (polysemanticity), obscuring the link between galaxy appearances and physical properties.

+In an effort to remedy this, I've developed [Sparse Feature Networks (SFNets)](https://ui.adsabs.harvard.edu/abs/2025ApJ...980..183W/abstract).
+These networks learn a large dictionary of distinct morphological features but activate only a very small number for any given galaxy.
+Physical properties can then be estimated as a simple linear combination of these sparse, active features.
+SFNets provide direct interpretability: we can see exactly which learned image features contribute to a prediction, without sacrificing the predictive accuracy achieved by deep neural networks.
+By leveraging mechanistic interpretability techniques directly during the model training procedure, SFNets enable us to build a clearer morphological and physical understanding of galaxy evolution.

 ## Graph Neural Networks